idaholab/raven/README.txt

 Overview
 RAVEN is a flexible and multi-purpose statistical analysis framework.
-It has been developed at Idaho National Laboratory (INL) since 2012 within the Nuclear Energy Advanced Modeling and Simulation (NEAMS) and the Light Water Reactor Sustainability (LWRS) Risk Informed Safety Margin Characterization (RISMC) programs.
+It has been developed at the Idaho National Laboratory (INL) since 2012 within the Nuclear Energy Advanced Modeling and Simulation (NEAMS) and the Light Water Reactor Sustainability (LWRS) Risk Informed Safety Margin Characterization (RISMC) programs.
 Statistical analysis includes the following major capabilities:
-- statistical sampling of codes (e.g., Monte Carlo, Latin hypercube and grid sampling, and Dynamic Event Trees) for uncertainty quantification and reliability analyses
+- statistical sampling of codes (e.g., Monte-Carlo, stratified sampling (LHS), grid sampling, and Dynamic Event Trees) for uncertainty quantification and reliability analyses
-- generation and use of reduced-order models (also known as surrogate models or emulators)
+- generation and use of reduced order models (also known as surrogate models or emulators)
 - data post-processing
 - statistical estimation and sensitivity analysis (e.g., mean, variance, sensitivity coefficients and covariance matrix).